KDE/kimageformats/README.md

 - `Software`: Created using `applicationName` and `applicationVersion` methods of [`QCoreApplication`](https://doc.qt.io/qt-6/qcoreapplication.html).
 - `CreationDate`: Set to current time and date.
+- `ModificationDate`: Set to current time and date.

 ### ICC profile support